xBis7/CarWash/README.md

 # CarWash

 A client-server app created for a Car Wash.
+The client and the server apps were created with Java Maven.
+The code was written and edited with Visual Studio Code.

 There are two computers, one in the front desk to be used by the customers(client) and one in the cashe to be used by the employee(server).